 James P. DeSantis has more than 28 years of research, program design, evaluation, technical assistance, and project management experience.
 His subject expertise includes child welfare, child and adolescent development, capacity building, organizational and systems change, prevention services, Head Start and Early Head Start, comprehensive two-generation family support programs, and integration and coordination of services across program areas.

-DeSantis is the project director for the Evaluation of the Capacity Building Collaborative, a 5-year evaluation funded by the Administration for Children and Families (ACF).
+DeSantis is the project director for the Cross-Center Evaluation of the Child Welfare Capacity Building Centers, a 5-year evaluation funded by the Administration for Children and Families (ACF).
 He is the corporate supervisor and monitor for several other ACF projects, including Understanding Judicial Decision-Making and Hearing Quality in Child Welfare, Prenatal Alcohol and Other Drug Exposures in Child Welfare, and Evaluation Technical Assistance for Title IV-E Waiver Demonstrations.
 He also serves as corporate supervisor for Trauma-Informed Approaches: Connecting Research, Policy, and Practice to Build Resilience in Children and Families for the Office of the Assistant Secretary for Planning and Evaluation.